 As summer comes to a close, Phoenix welcomes the best time of year.
 Each fall, farms across the Greater Phoenix area invite you out to experience the fruits (and veggies) of their harvest and celebrate autumn with a wide variety of festivities — from corn mazes to pumpkin patches — with the entire family.

-Here are the best farms in Phoenix to choose a pumpkin, ride a hay bale, social distance in a corn maze, pick up some seasonal treats or just snap a few pics in your favorite flannel.
+Here are the best farms in Phoenix to choose a pumpkin, ride a hay bale, wander through a corn maze, pick up some seasonal treats, or just snap a few pics in your favorite flannel.

 Find more things to do this weekend on our event calendar.
 You can always find Halloween-related events here.
 We've also rounded up the best fall festivals around town, as well as Dia de Los Muertos events in Greater Phoenix.